-The 27th of September 2016 is World Metastatic Colorectal Cancer Day.
-A day dedicated to raise awareness of the most advanced form of colorectal cancer, known as metastatic colorectal cancer; this is when the cancer has spread to other parts of the body, such as the liver or lungs.
+The last Wednesday of September every year is World Metastatic Colorectal Cancer Day.
+A day dedicated to raising awareness of the most advanced form of colorectal cancer, known as metastatic colorectal cancer; this is when the cancer has spread to other parts of the body, such as the liver or lungs.

 Each year there are 1.4 million new cases and 694,000 deaths from colorectal cancer.
 Many of these deaths are caused because the disease is detected too late.
 Approximately 20% of people across Europe and the US are diagnosed when the cancer has spread and even more go on to develop metastatic colorectal cancer after having been diagnosed at an earlier stage.
 Regardless of where you live in the world, people diagnosed with metastatic colorectal cancer have no more than a 1 in 10 chance of surviving more than five years.